-We’ve all heard of the foods that can be detrimental to our heart health, hindering our blood flow and raising our blood pressure.
-Something we often forget to ask is whether there are foods that can actually improve our blood flow and circulation.
+We’ve all heard of the foods that are bad for our heart health, cholesterol levels and blood pressure, but we often forget to ask if there are foods that can actually improve our blood flow and circulation.
 There’s a saying that “Health starts from the heart.” as proper blood circulation is vital to overall health and getting oxygen and nutrients to the right places.

 As it turns out, there are certain foods that can make your heart’s job a little easier.
 A diet rich in these foods may even reduce your risk of severe conditions like deep vein thrombosis, heart attack, and high blood pressure.
 This list of 20 runs the range of sweet, savory and spicy.